-In this blog post, you will learn about editing your user profile.
+In this post, you will learn how to change your user profile in WordPress and configure other contact information.

 - Profile > Personal Options